On-line predictive linear regression: Appendix B: Explicit algorithms

-In this subsection we describe explicitly the de Finetti predictor.
-We will follow mainly \citealt{vovk/etal:2005book}, \S2.3, although our current algorithm is simpler, as we are only interested in finding the prediction intervals (the convex hulls of the prediction regions) and not the prediction regions themselves.
+In this subsection we describe explicitly the IID predictor.
+We will follow mainly \cite{vovk/etal:2005book}, Section 2.3, although our current algorithm is simpler, as we are only interested in finding the prediction intervals (the convex hulls of the prediction regions) and not the prediction regions themselves.

 Rewrite the vector of residuals (\ref{eq:e}) in the form $\mathbf{a}+y\mathbf{b}$, where $\mathbf{a}:=\mathbfit{P}\mathbf{y}_0$ and $\mathbf{b}:=\mathbfit{P}\mathbf{u}$.
 For each $i=1,\ldots,n$, let